-Google I/O is home to many of the company’s biggest announcements, like the news of the Pixel 3A, the Nest Hub Max, and Google Duplex.
+Google I/O has been home to many of the company’s biggest announcements, including news about the Pixel 3A, the Nest Hub Max, and Google Duplex.
 Due to the pandemic, Google canceled the event in 2020, but now Google I/O is back — and this time, it’s free for everyone.
+While a trip to California to see everything in-person might be fun, getting to view it remotely online is the next best thing.

 When is Google I/O 2021, and who can register?

-Google I/O will be held from May 18 to 20 and is free for everyone who wants to attend it.
+Google I/O will be held from May 18 to 20 and is free for everyone who wants to attend.
 You can register now through the Google I/O website.
-Although it’s traditionally a developer conference, the event typically features big news that interests consumers too.
+Although it’s traditionally a developer conference, the event typically features big news that interests consumers, too.
+As for the live event, the keynote for the event will kick off at 10:00 a.m.
+PT on Tuesday, May 18.

 So what can you expect?
 That question is a big one, and the answer is: A lot.
-It’s been two years since the last event, which (hopefully) means a lot of headlines for Google fans.
+It’s been two years since the last event, which (hopefully) means a lot for Google fans to get excited about.

 What will Google I/O 2021 look like?